john-b-edwards/johnedwards/content/blog/aoc_2024_week_three.md

 For this problem, we are provided with a series of towels with different striped patterns (the first line of our input).
 Each letter corresponds to a particular color (r for red, b for blue, etc.).
 Our task is to determine if a pattern provided in the second part of our input is possible with the towels we're provided.
 For example, `brwrr` is possible by lining up `br`, `wr`, and `r` towels, but there is no combination of towels that would allow us to create the lineup `ubwu`.

 This required a recursive approach.
-After parsing the input, I wrote a function that took a string representing a sequence of towels and checked if any of the valid patterns from the first part of the input appeared in the start of the string.
+After parsing the input, I wrote a function that took a string representing a sequence of colors and checked if any of the valid patterns from the first part of the input appeared in the start of the string.
 If the answer was yes, then I removed that from the start of the string and called the function again on the new string.
 If the answer was no, I returned `0`.
 If I passed in an empty string (indicating that each sequence could have been formed from the towels in the first part of the input), then I returned a value of 1.
 This function returned how many different ways one could combine the towels to form the desired pattern.
 I then ran this on the input and returned how many times this value was greater than one to find the number of possible combinations.

 I sped up this function using [memoization](https://en.wikipedia.org/wiki/Memoization)--I used a dictionary to store all calls to the `is_valid()` function, so if I had previously called `is_valid()` with an exact argument before, rather than go through every pattern and do some `Regex`ing, I just returned what the dictionary had.